-During March 2018, Stelco entered into commodity-based swaps as part of a strategy to mitigate Stelco's exposure to hot-rolled coil steel market price fluctuations in anticipation of certain slab purchases from a third party, which did not occur.
-These swap contracts matured and settled during May 2018, with the Company realizing a loss of \$10 million.
-Stelco did not enter these contracts for trading or speculative purposes.
+During the first quarter of 2018, the Company entered into commodity-based swaps as part of a strategy to mitigate Stelco's exposure to hot-rolled coil steel market price fluctuations in anticipation of certain slab purchases from a third party, which did not occur.
+These swap contracts matured and settled during May 2018.
+The Company did not enter these contracts for trading or speculative purposes.

 Other income includes \$9 million associated with the termination of lease-related obligations in connection with the Lands acquisition discussed further in note 11 to the Consolidated Financial Statements.
-The lease termination related income consisted of a \$6 million straight-line rent land lease recovery previously recognized and expensed within cost of goods sold, and \$3 million in building finance lease depreciation and accretion recovery.
+The lease termination related income consisted of a \$6 million straight-line rent land lease recovery, previously recognized and expensed within cost of goods sold, and \$3 million in building finance lease depreciation and accretion recovery.
+For 2017, other income includes certain recoveries related to insurance claims and property tax rebates.